Collections

 Handpick items from an index (manual)

-This option lets you manually select specific items from your index to be included in the collection.
-This is useful for curated collections where you require exact control over the selection.
+This option lets you manually select specific items from your index to include in the collection.
+This is useful for curated collections requiring exact control over the selection.

 You can either query your index or use filters to look for specific items.